Cosmian/kms/documentation/docs/saas.md

 - The **manifest** assures you that the manifest you will read is the one the enclave is using and therefore *Cosmian* can't alter the hash of the trusted files.

 These three attributes enable you to fully verify the trustworthiness of the enclave we are running.

+## The database

+The database is encrypted and running inside the enclave.
+The key to decrypt the database are unknown by the KMS until the user sent it for each query, by adding the header: `KmsDatabaseSecret` following by the user secret token.

+The key was firstly provided to the user by the KMS when the user registers a new `group`.
+A `group` has two properties:

+- The users belonging to the same group share the same key to decrypt the database.
+That is to say, the KMS splits the database into independant databases.
+- These same users can share KMS objects between each other.

+You can create a new group and getting the key by querying the KMS using `POST` method to the endpoint `/register`.

+*Cosmian* can't get the database keys at any points because of the three following properties:
+- the link between the KMS and the user is SSL-encrypted,
+- the memory of the KMS is located inside the enclave,
+- the ssl key material is located inside the enclave,